sdatspun2/deprecation-header/draft.md

 * request body - request body contains one or more deprecated element(s)
 * response body - response body contains one or more deprecated element(s)

 The purpose of the `Deprecation` header is to provide just enough "hints" about the deprecation to the client application developer.
-It is safe to assume that on reception of the `Deprecation` header, the client developer would look up documentation related to the resource including its deprecation semantics.

-In order to improve the client developer's experience, the resource developer could provide a link to the documentation using a `Link` header  with relation type `deprecation` as shown below.
+It is safe to assume that on reception of the `Deprecation` header, the client developer would look up the resource's documentation in order to find deprecation related semantics.
+The resource developer could provide a link to the resource documentation using a `Link` header with relation type `deprecation` as shown below.

     Deprecation: version="v1"
     Link: <https://developer.example.com/v1/customers>; rel="deprecation"
            type="text/html"

-where content at `https://developer.example.com/v1/customers` is properly annotated to show deprecation of the relevant parts of the `customers` resource.
+where content at `https://developer.example.com/v1/customers` would be annotated to show deprecation of the relevant parts of the `customers` resource.

 ## Policy

-To inform the client application developer of the deprecation policy, the resource provider could use `deprecation` relation type as shown below.
+Resource provider would typically document versioning and deprecation policy with the resource documentation.
+To inform the client application developer of the deprecation policy, the resource provider could use the `deprecation` relation type as shown below.

     Deprecation: version="v1"
     Link: <https://developer.example.com/deprecation>; rel="deprecation"